superwall/cel-evaluator-rs/README.md

 }
 ```

+### iOS

+To use the library in your iOS application, you need to:

 ## Updating

-When updating the library, you need to pay attention to uniffi bindings
+When updating the library, you need to pay attention to uniffi bindings and ensure they match the signature of the library functions.
+While it is tempting to migrate the library to use uniffi for the entire library, we still need to use JSON
+for the input and output since UniFFI does not support recursive enums yet (such as PassableValue).
+For that, track this [issue](https://github.com/mozilla/uniffi-rs/issues/396) for updates.